ohduran/ohduran.github.io/_posts/2018-12-20-the-books-I-did-not-read.markdown

 > It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.
 >
-> Mark 10:25
+> -- __Mark 10:25__

 I simply don’t buy it.
 Like most journalists, he addresses what people say, not what people mean.
-If a Sequoia partner says that [they’re not lowering their standards](https://money.cnn.com/2015/12/03/technology/michael-moritz-sequoia-vc-women/index.html), that’s sexist.
+If a Sequoia partner says that [they’re not lowering their standards to hire women](https://money.cnn.com/2015/12/03/technology/michael-moritz-sequoia-vc-women/index.html), that’s sexist.
 But looking closely, that sentence only means that he is not willing to include women on their workforce just because they are women, which is a respectable, I think, position.

 The feminism movement is filled with these kind of arguments that help very little to move our society forward.
 [How most people addressed the Google manifesto scandal](http://dioknoed.blogspot.com/2017/08/google-manifesto-women-struggle-for.html) without reading the manifesto never ceased to amaze me.
 For some, it’s only a matter of “men equals women, so men and women must be equally present in x”, for any x that they would admire to be in.
 That [more men are working low paying, ‘women’ jobs](http://time.com/money/4698243/men-womens-jobs-changes-income-status/) is hardly taken into account.

 > Full disclosure: I am the father of two daughters, who are smart, strong, compassionate and independent women, so any biases that might appear in this post are purely intentional.
+>
-> Ed Diokno, on Views from the Edge
+> -- __Ed Diokno__, on Views from the Edge

 ### 4 - [The Startup Hero](https://www.amazon.com/How-Startup-Hero-Textbook-Entrepreneurs/dp/1973585340?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=1973585340), by Tim Draper.
 This book was [free for 24 hours](https://news.ycombinator.com/item?id=16827315), and became the top HN story of that day, 8 months ago.
 A huge hit, provided that the whole point of giving away a book is exposure to an audience of early adopters that would recommend it to their mainstream friends.